A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 -  The coefficient of the variable **num_items** is coef = 0.3674, which is positive.
 This means that an increase in number of items is associated with an increase in the probability that the dependent variable is "negative review".
 The p-value of 0.000 indicates that this influence is statistically significant.
 The odds ratio of 1.444045 indicates that each additional item in an order increases the odds of a negative review by 44.4% holding all other factors constant.
 More items → more chances for damage, missing items, delays.

 - The coefficient of the variable **is_late** is coef = 2.0205, which is positive.
 This means that an order being late is associated with an increase in the probability that the dependent variable is "negative review".
 The p-value of 0.000 indicates that this influence is statistically significant.
 The odds ratio of 7.542064 indicates that late deliveries have 7.5× higher odds of receiving a negative review compared to on-time deliveries.
-Unlike the other variables that depend on an additional unit increase, the is late variable is binary with only two options available thus making it the strongest driver in the model.
+Unlike the other variables that depend on an additional unit increase, the is late variable is binary with only two options available, making it the strongest driver in the model.

 Late deliveries increase the odds of a negative review by over 7×, making delivery timeliness the single most important driver of customer dissatisfaction.
 Order complexity and delivery duration further compound this risk, while pricing factors play a secondary role.
 This Logistic Regression Model can be used to predict the chances of an order being given a negative review aka a score less than or equal to two using all the information mentioned above.